mwwojcik/mw-ddd-by-examples-library/README.md

 The BookPlacedOnHoldEvents is created on a base of BookPlacedOnHold event.
 Original BookPlacedOnHold event carries information about book holding.
 BookPlacedOnHoldEvents is a carrier of wider information f.e.
 "This was a last possible holding".
+This intention is expressed via Option<MaximumNumberOfHoldsReached> maximumNumberOfHoldsReached.
+MaximuNumberOfHoldsReached is another event instantioned directly in placeOnHold() method.
 ```java
 class BookPlacedOnHoldEvents implements PatronEvent {
         UUID eventId = UUID.randomUUID();